hmchen47/DataScience/Notes/p01-Bayesian.md

   + expected outcomes
     + expected to give a 'significant' result w/ truly ineffective treatment: 9 (5%) of 180 trials
     + expected to be negative w/ effective treatment: 4 (20%) of 20 trials
   + Table 6.
-Th expected results when carrying out 200 clinical trials w/ $\alpha = 5\%, \beta = 20\%$, and and of which only 10% of treatments are truly effective
+The expected results when carrying out 200 clinical trials w/ $\alpha = 5\%, \beta = 20\%$, and and of which only 10% of treatments are truly effective

     <table style="font-family: arial,helvetica,sans-serif;" table-layout="auto" cellspacing="0" cellpadding="5" border="0" align="center" width=80%>
       <thead>